Black Phone 2: Production

-In June 2022, Scott Derrickson said that while Joe Hill was protective of his 20th Century Ghosts eponymous story, the author had pitched him a "wonderful idea" for a sequel that he was open to directing if The Black Phone was a success.
+In June 2022, Scott Derrickson said that while Joe Hill was protective of his 20th Century Ghosts eponymous story, the author had pitched him a "wonderful idea" for a sequel that he was open to directing if The Black Phone (2021) was a success.
 In August, Derrickson and Hill confirmed that there were discussions with the studio to make a sequel.
 Derrickson referred to the financial success of the first film as one of the catalysts for the project.
 Hill said his inspiration to writing a sequel was based on the "iconic imagery" of the Grabber's masks.

 In November 2023, it was reported that Ethan Hawke, Mason Thames, Madeleine McGraw, and Jeremy Davies would reprise their roles from the first film.
 Miguel Cazarez Mora would also appear, though in a different role from the original.
-The script was written by Scott Derrickson and C. Robert Cargill, with the duo also serving as producers on the sequel.
-In December, Derrickson was confirmed to return as the director.
-In September 2024, Demián Bichir joined the cast.
-With the working title of Mysterium, principal photography began in Toronto and Hamilton on November 4, 2024, and was set to conclude on January 15, 2025, with Pär M. Ekberg serving as the cinematographer.
-In December, Arianna Rivas joined the cast.
+Derrickson returned as director and co-wrote the screenplay with C. Robert Cargill, with both also producing.
+In late 2024, Demián Bichir and Arianna Rivas joined the cast.

+With the working title of Mysterium, principal photography began in Toronto, Mississauga, and Hamilton on November 4, 2024, with Pär M. Ekberg as the cinematographer.
 Filming concluded on January 23, 2025.

 The film's score was composed by Atticus Derrickson, the director's son.
+The tracks "Subways of Your Mind" by FEX, a well-known lostwave song, and "Another Brick in the Wall" by Pink Floyd are also featured in the movie.